Inferior Vena Cava (IVC) Filter

 How is the IVC filter placed?

 IVC filters are often placed in the Interventional Radiology (IR) department by a doctor called an Interventional Radiologist.
 They may also be placed in the operating room (OR).
 Most times this is done as an outpatient procedure so you can go home after.
-Your provider will go over your specific procedure and what will happen, but in general:
+Your provider will go over your procedure and what will happen, but in general:

 - You will lie on your back.